 4. Factors families consider when making the decision to pursue liver trans-plantation or continue with standard therapies for their child with UCD.

-For more information about the study or about liver transplant for UCD, please contact NUCDF at email@example.com, or call us at (626)578-0833.
+To obtain a copy of "Making the Choice - Medical Management or Liver Transplant, the Family Perspective" or for more information about the study, liver transplant for UCD, or to network with other UCD liver transplant families, please contact NUCDF at firstname.lastname@example.org, or call us at (626)578-0833.

 “I have been a participant or observer in many efforts to bring together families and researchers in regard to a specific disorder or group of disorders, and I have never seen one in which there was such a superb collaboration and focus on the common goal.”